nbajwa/Elliotts-Epic-Challenges/Nadia/Monday/The-Ruby-Group/README.md

 You have graduated from Dev Bootcamp and are looking for work, but you have no money, so you start freelancing to make some extra cash on the side.
 A client approaches you and offers to hire you to build her foundation - The Ruby Group - a CRUD webapp so they can post about meetings and create work groups.
 Naturally as a poor, underfunded DBC grad you gladly take the job!

+Using the basic Skeleton above, create the app as your client has requested.

 ##Release 0
 To begin you have to get your associations straight, your client has specified a number of requirements for the database to have:
 * There needs to be three main tables - Users, Groups, and Meetings